Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Fluctuations around Inhomogeneous Backgrounds

 \subsection{Luttinger-Liquid treatment of quenches in 1D trapped Bose gases}

 The inhomogeneous and time-dependent LL point of view outlined above can be extended to non-equilibrium situations.
 Every time one has a well-defined (semi)classical limit (which at equilibrium is given by the LDA), one can include quantum fluctuations by exhibiting an action, whose minimum reproduces that classical limit, and whose quadratic expansion gives quantum fluctuating corrections.
-This is a standard ``quantization" procedure applied in many different context, from superfluidity~\cite{khalatnikov2018introduction} to Hall liquids~\cite{wiegmann2014anomalous}.
+This action, in turn, defines a path integral, and, therefore, a standard ``quantization" procedure which has been applied in many different context, from superfluidity~\cite{khalatnikov2018introduction} to Hall liquids~\cite{wiegmann2014anomalous}.
 The problem, then, becomes how to write explicitly an action satisfying the above requirements (whose existence and uniqueness is anyway not guaranteed).
 Below we are going to illustrate the solution to this problem, as found in \cite{ruggiero2020quantum}.

 Before proceeding, however, it is worth recalling the main logic behind this quantization.
-Indeed, our starting point is a fully quantum model (in our case the one described by the Hamiltonian~\eqref{model}), where correlations are all contained in the time evolved quantum state (so that no further quantization is needed at this level).
-However, the full state cannot be constructed explicitly in most cases, making correlations practically inaccessible.
+Indeed, our starting point is a fully quantum model (in our case the one described by the Hamiltonian~\eqref{model}), where correlations are all contained in the time evolved quantum state so that no further quantization is needed at this level.
+However, in typical situations the full state cannot be constructed explicitly and its correlations are practically inaccessible.
 The idea is then to circumvent the problem by first finding the (semi)classical limit of the theory (the hydrodynamic solution in our case) and interpreting small fluctuations around such solution as classically propagating linear sound waves.
 The latter are eventually ``re-quantised'' by constructing the aforementioned action.
 Note, in particular, that this is \emph{not} the action associated to the initial model.
 In fact, the relation between the two is not generically understood.

 As before we will illustrate the method focusing on 1D Bose gases in traps, now subject to a quantum quench to induce the dynamics.